mbentley/docker-in-docker/README.md

   * `haproxy` ([Dockerfile.haproxy](./scripts/haproxy/Dockerfile.haproxy)) - used by  `dind_ddc`

 ## Build image (optional)
-The images are published to Docker Hub so you do not need to build them unless you want to:
+The images are published to Docker Hub so you do not need to build them unless you want to,

+*Note*: your `<DOCKER-EE-URL>` value can be found from https://store.docker.com/?overlay=subscriptions

 * Docker CE (stable)
   ```